The Owl & Co: Broadcast

 The Owl & Co made its French debut on France 3 in 2013.
 The series made its English debut on Boomerang UK on 2 May 2015.
-It ended on 5 November 2016.
+The English dub ended on 5 November 2016.

 The series' English dub also aired internationally for some amount of time, one of them being Disney Channel Asia.
-It also launched in India on Sony YAY! in September 19, 2022 with a different name i.e. Dhakki Chiki Aaool!
+It also launched in India on Sony YAY! in September 19, 2022 with a different name i.e. Dhakki Chiki Aaool!.